tachi-hi/euterpe/README.md

 # EUTERPE

-Karaoke system.
+This is an automatic audio-to-audio karaoke generation system.
+It converts an ordinary music signal into a karaoke (vocal-off) in real time. it can also convert the key of the song.

+For technical details, see the literatures below, especially the latest one [1].

 ## Related Articles

-+ Tachibana, H., Mizuno, Y., Ono, N. and Sagayama, S.: A Real-time Audio-to-audio Karaoke Generation System for Monaural Recordings Based on Singing Voice Suppression and Key Conversion Techniques, accepted for publication 2016
+[1] Tachibana, H., Mizuno, Y., Ono, N. and Sagayama, S.: A Real-time Audio-to-audio Karaoke Generation System for Monaural Recordings Based on Singing Voice Suppression and Key Conversion Techniques, Journal of Information Processing, Vol. 24, No. 3, pp. 470–482, May, 2016.

-+ My (H. Tachibana's) Ph.D.
-Thesis
+[2] My (H. Tachibana's) Ph.D.
+Thesis, The University of Tokyo, Mar., 2014.

-+ Tachibana, H., Mizuno, Y., Ono, N. and Sagayama, S.: Euterpe: A Real-time Automatic Karaoke Generation System based on Singing Voice Suppression and Pitch Conversion, Proc.
-ASJ autumn meeting (2012), **Non-refereed,** **in Japanese**
+[3] Tachibana, H., Mizuno, Y., Ono, N. and Sagayama, S.: Euterpe: A Real-time Automatic Karaoke Generation System based on Singing Voice Suppression and Pitch Conversion, Proc.
+ASJ autumn meeting, Sep., 2012, **Non-refereed,** **in Japanese**

 ## Setting Up